worldveil/bloompy/README.md

 ## Performance

-Speed: not so great, error adherence: right on!
+Speed: not so great, error adherence: right on.

 ```
 [*] Now testing with 100000 unique strings and desired error rate of 0.001